Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 <img width="500" alt="8" src="https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/532ad846-952a-437c-aeaa-313499149aeb">

-Scaling numerical variables in a dataset helps interpret relationships between variables, especially in scatterplots and correlation analysis.
-It helps to ensure they are on a similar scale.
+Scaling numerical variables in a dataset helps in understanding the relationships between variables, particularly when creating scatterplots and conducting correlation analysis.
+It ensures that variables are comparable on a similar scale, facilitating more accurate interpretation of their relationships.

 #### Heatmap
 ```